What Does Supervised Learning Mean in Machine Learning?

 There are four basic components of supervised learning: input data, output data, model, and algorithm.

-1. Input data: This is the data used as input to the algorithm.
+1. Input data: It serves as the input to the algorithm.

 2. Output data: This is the correct output value or target variable that corresponds to the input data.